-South of the Jebel Aïashin the main range, still unvisited by any European to the south of the hills which skirt the northern face of the Aïashin on the route from Fez to Tafilelt.
+South of the Jebel Aïashin the main range, still unvisited by any European explorers, seems to maintain a mean altitude of over 11,600 feet.
+According to to the south of the hills which skirt the northern face of the Aïashin on the route from Fez to Tafilelt.
 But farther on towards the south-west, occur several breaches affording communication between the Um-er-Rbia and Draa basins.
 Of these the most important are the three Tizi n'Glawi passes between the Jebel Aniemer and the Jebel Tidili, which are practicable throughout the year.